pingcap/docs-cn/dev/reference/tools/tidb-binlog/monitor.md

 #### binlog_drainer_execute_duration_time_more_than_10s

-- Description: The transaction time it takes Drainer to synchronize data to TiDB.
-If it is too large, the Drainer synchronization of data is affected
+- Description: The transaction time it takes Drainer to replicate data to TiDB.
+If it is too large, the Drainer replication of data is affected
 - Monitoring rule: `histogram_quantile(0.9, rate(binlog_drainer_execute_duration_time_bucket[1m]))` > 10
 - Solutions: